-Jaw joint pain is also commonly called "TMD", which stands for Temporo-Mandibular Disorder (or Dysfunction).
+Jaw joint pain is also commonly called "TMD", which stands for Temporo-Mandibular Disorder (or Dysfunction), or sometimes TMJ, which stands for Temporor-Mandibular Joint.
 A bite guard of some sort is a common treatment method.
 But first, let's take a look at how your jaw joint might hurt, and what the causes might be.

 The jaw joint is a REALLY complicated joint.
 It can move in several directions, and what happens to the joint on one side of your head directly affects the joint on other side of your head, because the joints are splinted together by your lower jaw!

 There are different types of pain which can all be related jaw joint pain.
 These include;

 Jaw joint pain sits in a kind of "neutral zone" between medicine and dentistry.
 There is no official recognized speciality in TMD, and it has been one of the most misunderstood areas of dentistry.
 There are some doctors and dentists who limit their practice to this disorder, but the background they come from can influence how they look at the possible causes, and therefore the type of treatment they recommend.